fabiochiquezi/system-account-1/readme.md

     HOST=var
     PORT=var

-2 - Create a database...
+2 - Create a database: go to your mysql manager, and run sql's file in ./mysql-initial folder in order to create a database initial